urbantrout/docs/en/upgrade.md

 6. Delete your old `craft/app/` folder.
 It’s no longer needed; Craft 3 is located in `vendor/craftcms/cms/` now.

 > {note} If your `craft/` folder lives in a public folder on your server (e.g. within `public_html/`), you will need to make sure the new `craft/vendor/` folder is protected from web traffic.
 If your server is running Apache, you can do this by creating a `.htaccess` file within it, with the contents `Deny from all`.

+### If you want your directory structure to resemble a new Craft 3 project…

+To set your site up with the same directory structure (including the [PHP dotenv](https://github.com/vlucas/phpdotenv)-based configuration) as a brand new Craft 3 project, follow these instructions:

+1. Follow steps 1 and 2 from the [Installation Instructions](installation.md).
+(Note that you should create your Craft 3 project in a new location; not in the same place your Craft 2 project is).

+2. Configure your `.env` file with with your database connection settings.
+You can either edit the file manually, or run the `./craft setup` command from your new root project directory in your terminal.

+3. Copy any settings from your old `craft/config/general.php` file into your new project’s `config/general.php` file.

+4. Copy your old templates from `craft/templates/` over to your new project’s `templates/` folder.

+5. If you had made any changes to your `public/index.php` file, copy them to your new project’s `web/index.php` file.

+6. Copy any other files in your old `public/` folder into your new project’s `web/` folder.

+7. Update your web server to point to your new project’s `web/` folder.

+8. Point your browser to your Control Panel URL (e.g. `http://example.dev/admin`).
+If you see the update prompt, you did everything right!
+Go ahead and click “Finish up” to update your database.

 ## Configuration